This blog may contain affiliate links. Read our disclosure policy for more info.

 Booking onto a sightseeing tour is one of the best things a tourist can do when visiting a new place, and in Jasper, you can see the sights in a completely cool and unique way!

 To me, there’s no better way to experience Jasper National Park during the summer than from the sidecar of an iconic Harley Davidson!
-No need to worry about driving, and just take in the spectacular views as your experienced driver takes you to many of the best sights in the Park including Medicine Lake, Maligne Canyon, Maligne Lake, Athabasca Falls or Sunwapta Falls, Angel Glacier, Miette Hot Springs, and Mount Edith Cavell.
+On this particular tour there’s no need to worry about driving, just take in the spectacular views as your experienced driver takes you to many of the best sights in the Park including Medicine Lake, Maligne Canyon, Maligne Lake, Athabasca Falls or Sunwapta Falls, Angel Glacier, Miette Hot Springs, and Mount Edith Cavell.
 Your day will be completely tailored to your preferences, choose from one, two, or three-hour tour options.

 You may even be lucky enough to spot wildlife like elk, moose, and bears!

-This Sidecar Tour costs from $162 CAD.
+This Sidecar Tour costs $158 CAD.
 Your motorcycle ride can accommodate up to two passengers and also includes round-trip transport from your hotel.

 13. Get up close to a glacier – Edith Cavell